 Study Island Back-to-School Planning Guide

 Whether you’re kickstarting a new virtual implementation or reigniting an existing program for the new school year, we want to make sure that you have what you need to get off on the right foot.
 We’ve assembled our top resources to help you set up things for the new school year, explore all of the features your program has to offer, and learn best practices from successful implementations.

 Prepare Your Account for the New Year

 There are a few initial steps you should follow to get your implementation off the ground.
-Our wonderful consultants, on-call support representatives, and our new Edmentum Online Navigator (EON) can guide you through this process, but with the help of some how-to resources, you can also do it yourself.
+Our wonderful consultants, on-call support representatives, and the Study Island Getting Started Page can guide you through the process, but with the help of some how-to resources, you can also do it yourself.
 While you may have had it all figured it out by last spring, chances are you’ve forgotten a step or two.
 Or, you may be brand new to the process entirely!
 Start by taking the following actions using the how-to tours and tutorials found in the Study Island Help Center.

 2. Enroll your users or update your users: Each new school year ushers in new educators and new students.
 Make sure that your account is up to date by reviewing your Study Island roster.
 Administrators can head to the Roster Management section to add new users, remove old ones, and update student grade levels.
 If you're just starting your Study Island implementation as a teacher, you'll want to create a class!
 If you're a teacher who's already been using the program, you'll simply want to make sure your classes are up to date and any old assignments are deactivated.

 Explore Our Favorite Features

 While you may have used Study Island to prepare students for the state test or to provide additional classroom practice, did you truly get the most out of the program and take advantage of all that Study Island has to offer?
-Check out the resources below to learn about the features available in the program.
+Check out the resources below to learn about some of our favorite features available in the program.